-GASB Statement No. 84 - Fiduciary Activities.
-The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The Statement is effective for periods beginning after December 15, 2018.
+GASB Statement No. 84 - In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
+This standard's primary objective is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+The statement is effective for periods beginning after December 15, 2020.
+The District has not yet determined the impact on the financial statements.

-GASB Statement No. 87 - Leases.
-The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The Statement is effective for periods beginning after December 15, 2019.
+GASB Statement No. 87 - In June 2017, GASB issued Statement No. 87, Leases.
+This standard's primary objective is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+The statement is effective for periods beginning after June 15, 2021.
+The District has not determined the impact on the financial statements